srvk/DiViMe/docs/source/usage.md

 1) Speech activity detection (_when is someone talking?_): The tools available for this task are the following: noisemesSad, tocomboSad, opensmileSad

-2) Talker diarization (_who is talking?_) The tools available for this task are the following: diartkDiar
+2) Talker diarization (_who is talking?_) The tools available for this task are the following: diartk

 3) Role diarization (_what kind of person is talking?_) The tools available for this task are the following: yunitator

 4) Vocal type classification (_what kind of vocalization is this one?_) The tools available for this task are the following: vcm

-5) Evaluation (_how good is the automatic annotation?_) There is an evaluation available for the following tools: noisemesSad, tocomboSad, opensmileSad, diartkDiar, yunitator
+5) Evaluation (_how good is the automatic annotation?_) There is an evaluation available for the following tools: noisemesSad, tocomboSad, opensmileSad, diartk, yunitator

 ### Overview of "pipelines"